 When someone tells you that you need to “move on”, “forget” or even “celebrate” Christmas because it’s “better for your family”, put a boundary around that statement.
 Remind them politely that honouring your loved one is the best way for your family to celebrate Christmas together.
 Unhelpful words can throw you into a tailspin and cause you to doubt yourself.
 By protecting your heart and speaking up, you will be empowered.
 It will enable you to do the best thing possible – that is, bringing your loved one closer to you this Christmas.

-Rick Bergh is a best- selling author, thanatolgoist, narrative therapist, and former AHPCA Board member.
+Written by Rick Bergh a best- selling author, thanatolgoist, narrative therapist, and former AHPCA Board member.
 He uses these practical principles in his own family to remember his late wife Pam, who died at 47 years of age.
-You can read more of his writings on grief and mourning at www.rickbergh.com.